 Small business leaders rate performance as one of the top criteria for choosing a particular anti-malware solution, yet performance is the number one reason most cite for being dissatisfied with their current solution.

 There are other options out there!
 Do your research into comparable scan times, and memory and CPU use.
 You can also read IT publications or IT professionals to get their recommendations on a solution that best fits your business needs.

 Are employees using laptops protected even when they aren’t connected to your internal network?

 When mobile employees are computing off-network, you can’t rely on perimeter defenses, such as security measures provided at the Internet Service Provider level, or installed within your internet gateway appliance.
 If there are any mobile workers in your organization, you need a layered approach to security: each “end-point” must be protected, not just your perimeter.

 Even if your network is secure, what about internal threats?

 Channels of attack can include any number of devices that your employees might connect to the network: smartphones, external hard drives, USB sticks, etc. Any of these could lead users to unknowingly introducing malware to your organization.
-With a layered anti-malware solution for small business, devices that are connected to your network are secure, and you can use the administrative access to block certain types of devices and files from getting access to your network.
+With a layered anti-malware solution for business, devices that are connected to your network are secure, and you can use the administrative access to block certain types of devices and files from getting access to your network.

-If you aren’t sure whether your current antimalware solution is truly meeting your needs, contact a professional in IT support for small business to get help assessing your system and sourcing a new solution that’s affordable, easy to manage, always up-to-date, and provides layers of security to fit your business needs.
+If you aren’t sure whether your current antimalware solution is truly meeting your needs, contact a professional in IT support for business to get help assessing your system and sourcing a new solution that’s affordable, easy to manage, always up-to-date, and provides layers of security to fit your business needs.